MackerelGray/chirp-bark-hey/writings/jude/im-human.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# I'm human I'm human I'm HUMAN I'M HUMAN
+## I'm human I'm human I'm HUMAN I'M HUMAN

 <p><i>Written by Jude Rook-Machina on August 8th, 2024.</i></p>